 and ASK them to review your book.

-Dear Jonathan (reviewers user name OR real name),
+Dear Jonathan (use the reviewers user name OR real name),

-I found the review you wrote on Amazon for Cat Training in 10 Minutes.
-In your review you mentioned (blah, blah, blah).
+I found the review you wrote on Amazon for Cat Training in 10 Minutes to be very entertaining!
+In your review you mentioned (blah, blah, blah)

 I have just published “Silly Cat Tricks,” a book about cat training that specifically addresses the missing pieces you talked about.

 (Add two or three sentences additional sentences about your book here.
-JUST the essence, the reviewer can read your book description if they want more info).
+JUST the essence, the reviewer can read your book description if they want more info.
+This can be reusable information that you can copy and paste to save time.)

 I would appreciate it if you would read and review my book.
-It is 56 pages long, takes 60 – 90 minutes to read.
+It is 56 pages long and takes 60 – 90 minutes to read.
 Your cat will love learning the new tricks.

 I can send you a free PDF or a mobi copy.
 Additionally, the book will be available for a free download on Mar 3, 20xx.
 Please let me know if you are interested and what format you would prefer.

 SILLY CAT TRICKS: Train your cat to sit, beg, come when she’s called, play fetch, never scratch your furniture and more.
-URL
+SillyCatTricks.com

 When you get a reply, send your PDF, mobi or paper copy as soon as possible.
-Send all your pertinent information along with it, including: Book name, Amazon link, number of pages, YOUR name, and email address.
+Send all your pertinent information along with it, including: Book name, Amazon link, number of pages, YOUR name, email address and phone number.

 What if they ask for a free copy and don’t review it?
 Follow up in 30 – 45 days.
 Just remind them about your book, ask them if they need another PDF copy sent.
 Don’t say anything that even approximates, “You said …” The bottom line is they could be too busy, their mother could have ended up in the hospital, they changed their mind, or they hated your book and were kind enough NOT to give it a 1-star review.
 Again … just make a note in your database and move on.